weaveworks-guides/weave-net-legacy/weave-and-docker-platform/1-machine.md

 layout: guides
 title: "1.
 Using Weave with Docker Machine"
 permalink: /guides/weave-and-docker-platform/chapter1/machine.html
+description: How to manage containers with a Weave network across hosts using Docker and Docker Machine.
 tags: docker, machine, cli, virtualbox, dns, ipam, hello-weave-app
 ---